SU-SWS/stanford_courses/README.txt

 DEPENDENCIES
 ------------
-The XPath concat() function used to map to the GUID field (not a true GUID) requires the 6.x-1.x-dev version (confirmed to work with the -dev version of 2011-Jul-27 or later).
+The XPath concat() function used to map to the GUID field (not a true GUID) requires the 6.x-1.x-dev version of feeds_xpathparser (confirmed to work with the -dev version of 2011-Jul-27 or later).

 KNOWN ISSUES
 ------------